merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 Essentially we want to say "*if these single-copy genes are lacking from a genome, and those single-copy genes are present, then it may be a CPR genome*".
 Sounds straightforward enough.
 But then things are always noisy, and metagenomic bins are often incomplete and/or contaminated at least initially, hence you can't go far with absolute presence and absence counts.
 Then you would have to look at ratios and percentages of those group of genes to each other, and eventually end up having to come up with biologically irrelevant cut-offs.
 Although we microbial ecologists are pretty awesome at not losing sleep over making meaningless cutoffs as pillars of our science, we also know one *should* avoid cut-offs whenever they can.
 One of the better ways to approach to problems of this sort is to train a 'classifier'.
 Here I confess that I wrote this entire paragraph to find a way to lead you to this video: [a *very* friendly 7 minutes to understand the concept behind classification in machine learning](https://www.youtube.com/watch?v=cKxRvEZd3Mw){:target="_blank"} from Google, in case you are not familiar with the concept, and tired of not being familiar with it.

 OK.
 I used the data you see in the anvi'o figure above to train a random forest classifier using [scikit learn](http://scikit-learn.org/stable/) library.
-The logic is very simple: tell the computer about the distribution of single-copy genes across known CPR genomes, and ask it whether it thinks an unknown genome may be coming from CPR or not.
+The logic is very simple: tell the computer about the distribution of single-copy genes across known CPR genomes, and ask whether it thinks an unknown genome may be coming from CPR or not.
 In fact, I added a [learning module](https://github.com/meren/anvio/blob/master/anvio/learning.py){:target="_blank"} in anvi'o to be able to do these kinds of things in a much rapid manner in the future, so beware!
 I also implemented two draft scripts, [anvi-script-gen-CPR-classifier](https://github.com/meren/anvio/blob/master/sandbox/anvi-script-gen-CPR-classifier){:target="_blank"} for the training part, and [anvi-script-predict-CPR-genomes](https://github.com/meren/anvio/blob/master/sandbox/anvi-script-predict-CPR-genomes){:target="_blank"} for the prediction part.

 {:.notice}
 Everything here uses anvi'o v2 branch, which is not officially released yet, but you can install and use directly from the [GitHub master repository](https://github.com/meren/anvio).